facuellarg/go-guide/readme.md

 ```
 #### Gin
-[Gin](https://gin-gonic.com/docs/) is another framework to do apis in Go, its works is very similar to `echo`.
+[Gin](https://gin-gonic.com/docs/) is another framework to do apis in Go, its works is very similar to `Echo`.
 To install we run the command
 ```sh
 go get -u  github.com/gin-gonic/gin
 ```